DulyawatDoonyapisut/EIS_ML/README.md

-Simulation data and python code for the manuscript on
+The python code for the manuscript on
 "Analysis of electrochemical impedance data: Use deep neural networks"
 <br/>